Kobby-Jones/react-deployment-with-k8s-ArgoCD/README.md

-# React Web App Deployment with Kubernetes and ArgoCD
+# React Web App Deployment with Kubernetes and ArgoCD (GitOps practices)

 This project demonstrates how to deploy a React web application using Docker, Kubernetes, and ArgoCD.
 The app is built with React and served using Nginx inside a Docker container.
 Kubernetes is used for container orchestration, and ArgoCD (configured via its UI) is used for continuous deployment following GitOps principles.